Tools and Strategy

 - New client onboarding: Customer onboarding covers a bunch of different things (additional document needs, training & expectations, and general information).
 Basically anything that is needed from every new client should be automated.
 Customer onboarding delivers value to your customer early in the process — as early as their first use, if possible.
 To avoid onboarding overwhelm, we attempt to make every step as simple as possible.

-Some of the most popular email tools are:
+Some of the most popular email tools include:

 - Constant Contact